zombieleet/bashify/README.md

 #foreach
 foreach element of an array execute a function

+gotchas:

-gotchas: dont'quote the array arugment ( i.e the first agument )
+don't quote the array arugment ( i.e the first argument )

-         If you pass in a function as the callback using the function command you should wrap it in single quotes
+If you pass in a function as a callback using the function command you should wrap it in single quote

 ```bash